 - First of all (not 100% recommended by me), you can scroll down in each column and see how many messages with your keyword there are.
 You will be able to figure out if one topic idea has more written messages about it than the other ones.
 Of course, it’s not fully recommended, because the twitter search might have temporary issues, and it will not display all results for any given topic.

 - Third, (and quite final) see how many of the results have your keyword exactly like you thought of writing it.
-If people keep writing it different in the feeds, maybe you should start refering to your topic as they do, because it means that that’s what your Human audience wants.
+If people keep writing it differently in the feeds, maybe you should start referring to your topic as they do, because it means that that’s what your Human audience wants.
 And we do optimize content for humans in this lesson.

 Good.
 Now you know that Humans who use twitter discuss about your topic, so it means that it’s important to them and that it will make sense for you to optimize for this topic.